facebook/react/packages/create-subscription/README.md

   }
 }

-// Wrap the functional component with a subscriber HOC.
+// Wrap the function component with a subscriber HOC.
 // This HOC will manage subscriptions and pass values to the decorated component.
 // It will add and remove subscriptions in an async-safe way when props change. const PromiseSubscription = createSubscription({